 Goal Setting – The Right Clarity We Need

-• Goals: Goals are the actionable steps that turn your dreams into reality.
-They are specific, measurable, attainable, relevant, and time-bound (SMART).
+- Goals: Goals are the actionable steps that turn your dreams into reality.
+They are specific, measurable, attainable and relevant.

 Goal-Setting Basics